11 Tips for Spring Bear Hunting

 SPRING BEAR SEASON IS HERE

 To help you prepare, we asked our in-house bear experts for some of their best tips.
-Learn from KUIU’s Chief Hunting Officer, Brendan Burns and Guide and Outfitter Program Director, Justin Shaffer—as well as Allen Bolen with Bolen Lewis Guiding Co.
-Read on to learn their proven tactics for spot-and-stalk spring bears.
+Learn from KUIU’s Brendan Burns and Justin Shaffer—as well as Allen Bolen.
+Read on to learn their proven tactics for spot-and-stalk hunting spring black, brown, and grizzly bears.

 Spring bear is a great time of year to get out, burn off some winter fat, test your hunting gear, and help the local ungulate population.
 Bears are extremely hard on spring calves and fawns.
 As for your gear system, it should be all about being light and mobile.
 Spring rains are a constant so keeping warm and dry are vital.